Gozala/ts-import-omit-bug/Readme.md

 # TS Bug report

-TS seems to generate invalid typedefs (there is no `B` in the scope)
+TS seems to generate invalid typedefs (there is no `B` in the scope) on incremental builds

 ```ts
 export const bug: W.Wrap<{